The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Main Results

 \subsubsection{Reasoning-Trained Models Exhibit the Same Pattern}

-We compare a reasoning-trained model (Qwen3-VL-8B-Thinking), which produces reasoning traces without prompting, with its non-reasoning counterpart (Qwen3-VL-8B-Instruct) in \cref{tab:thinking_all_models}.
+We compare a reasoning-trained model (Qwen3-VL-8B-Thinking), which produces reasoning traces without prompting, with its non-reasoning counterpart (Qwen3-VL-8B-IT) in \cref{tab:thinking_all_models}.
 The same degradation pattern observed with CoT prompting reappears and is amplified, indicating that the effect is not specific to prompting but instead reflects a more general property of reasoning in these models.

 Across datasets, we observe the same trend as in \cref{tab:Main_Results_qwen3-vl-8b-it-all_datasets}.
 ATL-based estimates perform strongly for the Instruct model that does not reason, but ranking quality (PRR and Spearman) deteriorates substantially for the Thinking model.
 The degradation of ATL-based estimates is even more pronounced for the Thinking model than for the CoT-prompted Instruct model.
-For example, MTE PRR drops from $0.735$ to $0.086$ on Oxford-IIIT Pet and from $0.413$ to $-0.084$ on MathVista.
-Again, Consistency improves under reasoning, achieving the strongest performance on all datasets except Oxford-IIIT Pet (which sees little benefit from reasoning).

-Improvements in AUGRC for reasoning coincide with substantial gains in predictive accuracy, indicating that lower AUGRC, again reflecting improved task performance rather than improved uncertainty ranking.
+For example, MTE PRR drops from $0.735$ to $0.086$ on Oxford-IIIT Pet and from $0.413$ to $-0.056$ on MathVista.
+Again, Consistency improves under reasoning, achieving the strongest average performance.
+Improvements in AUGRC for reasoning coincide with substantial gains in predictive accuracy, indicating that lower AUGRC again reflects improved task performance rather than improved uncertainty ranking.